This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

-How to sex a chicken is a valuable skill to learn as a chicken farmer.
+Learning how to sex a chicken is a valuable skill to have as a chicken farmer.
 We have all battled the straight run battle.
 You either buy chicks straight run (unsexed) or hatch your own chicks and aren’t sure if they are males or females.

 Although some breeds take WAY longer to be able to sex visually (for us, Silkies are still a guess until they are about 6 months old), you can make some educated guesses if you arm yourself with a little knowledge.

 Most chicken breeds, especially those with single combs have signs that can help you tell if you have a hen or rooster by about 8 weeks of age.

 One way to tell if you have a hen or a roo is by looking at your chickens comb and wattles.

 Roosters will develop larger comb and wattles.
 Roosters comb and wattles will also develop sooner and become darker red color faster than a hens.

 In most breeds that are single combed, you can start to tell if you have a hen or rooster by looking at their comb and wattles as early as 8 weeks of age.